devToluwa/Simple-2d-platformer/README.md

 Simple 2D Platformer Game
+Objective:
+Collect all fruit collectibles to make a trophy appear.
+Reaching the trophy takes you to the next stage.

 How to Play
-Open the Game: Clone this project using Git and navigate to the folder.
-Open pixelMan3.exe to start the game
+Clone this project using Git or by downloading a zip file.
+Navigate to the folder and open pixelMan3.exe to start the game.

 Controls
-Movement: Use W to move up, A to move left, S to move down, and D to move right.
+Move:
+W: Move Up
+A: Move Left
+S: Move Down
+D: Move Right
-Jump: Press Spacebar to jump.
+Jump: Press Spacebar.
-Exit Game: Use Alt + F4 to close the game.
+Exit Game: Use Alt + F4.